 Information and entry requirements for students from Iceland

 Interested in studying at Nottingham Trent University (NTU)?
-On this page, we’ve included everything you’ll need to know – meet NTU’s Representative for Iceland, learn about our entry requirements, and sign up to keep in touch with us.
+On this page, we’ve included everything you’ll need to know – meet NTU’s advisor for Iceland, learn about our entry requirements, and sign up to keep in touch with us.

 Welcome to NTU

-Hello, my name’s Chloe Tiozzo and I’m the NTU Representative for Iceland.
+Hello, my name’s Chloe Tiozzo and I’m the NTU advisor for Iceland.
 I’m delighted you’re considering studying with us and if you have any questions I’ll be happy to help in any way I can.